guardian/play-googleauth/README.md

-use of the [`play-secret-rotation`](https://github.com/guardian/play-secret-rotation) library, which allows you to rotate your Play [Application Secret](https://www.playframework.com/documentation/2.6.x/ApplicationSecret) on an active cluster of Play app servers. `play-googleauth` uses the Play Application Secret to sign the OAuth Anti-Forgery token, and needs to to know the validity over time of your rotated secrets to verify tokens correctly.
+use of the [`play-secret-rotation`](https://github.com/guardian/play-secret-rotation) library, which allows you to rotate your Play [Application Secret](https://www.playframework.com/documentation/2.6.x/ApplicationSecret) on an active cluster of Play app servers. `play-googleauth` uses the Play Application Secret to sign the OAuth Anti-Forgery token, and needs to know the validity over time of your rotated secrets to verify tokens correctly.
 If you decide you are willing to take the security risk of _not_ rotating your Application Secret, you can still use the deprecated `AntiForgeryChecker.borrowSettingsFromPlay(httpConfiguration)`